workshops / residencies

 associate_membership

-Conceived by Josephine Heide, Katharina Husemann, Peter Legemann, Christine Schmalor
+Program led by Josephine Heide, Katharina Husemann, Peter Legemann, Christine Schmalor.

 Residencies managers, curators and artists took part on a working day based on performing art practices in a residency context, its perspectives, ways of collaboration, production and fundings of the future.